fbef0102/Game-Private_Plugin/Plugin_插件/Survivor_人類/l4d_reward_hp/readme.md

 		// Changes how message displays.
 (0: Disable, 1:In chat, 2: In Hint Box, 3: In center text) l4d_reward_hp_announce_type "1"

-		// Hp reward for healing people with kit. l4d_reward_hp_heal_teammate "8"
+		// Hp reward for healing people with kit, Hp = amount of health restored ÷ this value. l4d_reward_hp_heal_teammate "8"

 		// Hp reward for killing Smoker.